 Christine holds a B.A. in Journalism and writes for both print and online publications.

 By Christine Benlafquih:

-"While my interest in Moroccan cuisine was prompted by my marriage, Moroccan food quickly became part of my every day life by choice.
-It was hard not to be enthusiastic about a cuisine that is so diverse, so delicious, and so intricately woven with Morocco's fascinating history and traditions.
-I've also found it to be a healthy and practical way to feed a growing family!
+It's hard not to be enthusiastic about a cuisine that is so diverse, so delicious, and so intricately woven with Morocco's fascinating history and traditions.
+I've also found Moroccan food to be a healthy and practical way to feed a family with six kids!

-"Now that I've been living in Morocco for over 12 years and am raising our six children here, it's only natural that I continue to explore Morocco's time-honored culinary traditions.
-I never tire of learning new Moroccan recipes, of being exposed to new ingredients or new techniques, or of hearing stories of how the food is connected to the culture and traditions."
+With a home in Casablanca, it's only natural that I continue to explore Morocco's time-honored culinary traditions.
+I never tire of learning new Moroccan recipes, of being exposed to new ingredients or new techniques, or of hearing stories of how the food is connected to the culture and customs.